ea1nk/RemoteBox-Remote/README.md

   ```
    getAntennaStatus : Returns an array with the status of the antennas (1=ON, 0=OFF)

-   setAntenna(TRX,ANTENNA) :  Turns antenna ON for provided TX
+   setAntenna(TRX,ANTENNA) :  Turns antenna ON for provided TRX
 ```